wp-plugins/sky-login-redirect/readme.txt

 No configuration necessary.
 Everything works under the hood.
 Simply activate the plugin.

-More information can be found on [the plugin home page](http://www.skyminds.net/wordpress-plugins/sky-login-redirect/ "Sky Login Redirect Homepage").
+More information can be found on [Sky Login Redirect Homepage](http://www.skyminds.net/wordpress-plugins/sky-login-redirect/ "Sky Login Redirect Homepage").

 == Installation ==

 Install and activate the plugin.
 You're done.
-No configuration necessary.

-== Screenshots ==

-None.
-It works under the hood.
+No configuration necessary, it works under the hood.

 == Changelog ==

+= 1.6 =
+* December 22nd 2014
+* Added : plugin logo.
+* Confirmed compatibility with WordPress 4.1

 = 1.5 =
 * May 30th 2014